 Rather than attempting to compete head-on with editing platforms, many camera manufacturers are simply making the editing apps accessible through built-in Wi-Fi.
 This allows you to connect your phone or tablet directly to your camera for easy image transfer.
 Although this admittedly requires a few more steps than simply shooting on your phone, it’s a nice compromise for someone who doesn't want to physically connect their camera to a PC every time they want to edit or share.

-One of the main reasons to get a point and shoot camera instead of a DSLR camera is portability.
+One of the main reasons to get a point and shoot camera instead of – or in addition to – a DSLR camera is portability.
 It's small enough to carry around so you're ready to shoot whenever your creativity is sparked.
 And since point and shoot cameras usually have larger sensors than the one in your smartphone, you'll be able to capture more dynamic, detailed and color-rich images than with your phone.

-The best example of this is the Sony RX100, one of the smallest point and shoot cameras available.
-With a 1-inch sensor, the RX100 has the largest sensor of any point and shoot that we reviewed.
-In our testing, it also proved to be the most capable.
-Its colors were very lifelike, its dynamic range was excellent and its low light performance was impressive for a camera of its size.
+The best example of this is the Lumix DMC-ZS50.
+In our testing, it proved the most capable in terms of image quality.
+Its colors are very lifelike, its dynamic range is excellent and its low light performance is impressive for a camera of its size.
 In addition to this, it also captures great-looking full HD video at up to 60 frames per second.
-Due this impressive performance and minimal size, we've ranked the RX100 as the best point and shoot camera available for under $500.
+Due to this impressive performance and minimal size, we've ranked the ZS50 as the best point and shoot camera available for under $350.

 Another great reason to buy a point and shoot camera is optical zoom.
 Due to the necessity to be thin, smartphones have flat lenses that are recessed into the body of the phone.
 This means that smartphone users have no optical zooming capabilities and must instead rely on cropping, which degrades image quality, to enlarge distant subjects.

-In contrast, point and shoot cameras like the Panasonic Lumix DMC-ZS50 offer up to 30x optical zoom, which allows you to capture distant subjects without sacrificing resolution.
+In contrast, point and shoot cameras like the Canon PowerShot SX720 HS offer up to 40x optical zoom, which allows you to capture distant subjects without sacrificing resolution.
 In addition to this, shooting at different lens positions allows for different perspectives and more diverse and interesting photos.

 As you consider a new point and shoot camera, consider the reasons why you want to upgrade from your phone's camera in the first place.
-What are the most important features of a point and shoot camera to you?
-Whether its image quality, zoom capabilities, physical controls or some combination of the three, your priorities and price range will determine which camera is best.
+Whether its image quality, zoom capabilities, physical controls or some combination of the three, your priorities and price range will determine which camera is best for you.
 Once you've decided what you want in a camera, making a choice is as easy as using our comparisons to eliminate the choices that don't fit your criteria.